Nevue Fine Art Marketing

 2. You Can Reach a Global Market

 Another great thing about selling on Etsy is reaching a global market.
-Etsy has buyers from all over the world, so you’re not limited to selling to people in your local area.
+Etsy has buyers worldwide, so you’re not limited to selling to people in your local area.

 3. You Can Set Your Own Prices